alexspetty/qcalc/README.md

 * DNA and physical analogies are conceptual, not empirical
 * The new prime model is unverified relative to classical number theory

-### What Remains to Be Proven

-See the next section for paths toward testing and formalization.

 ---

 ## From Speculation to Proof: An Invitation